7Dany6/MLDM-exam-project/README.md

 3) preprocess them in order to reduce the overall complexity;

-4) merge these files together to get one dataframe.
+4) merge these files together to get one dataframe - **this step in not appropriate, we can iterate through all chunks and it will accelarate the process of preprocessong/learning model and so on**.

 For preprocessing, first of all, we need to know types of columns.
 After the investigation, it was found that the majority of columns have the type of 'float64', which can be easily transformed to 'float32'.
 Also, we can preproccess given categorical variables.
 After the preproccessing, we have decreased the memory usage in two times.
 When coming to merging chunks in one dataframe, computational power of the computer did not allow to do this.